tinacms/tina.io/_docs/Definition-of-Done.md

 1. Code compiles and change makes sense for the issue.
 All issue tasks have been ticked.
 1. When the latest commit has been manually tested against a preview deployment.
-1. When the code has been reviewed by a project maintainer.
+1. The code has been reviewed and approved by a project maintainer.

 1. Code has been deployed to production.
 1. Any bugs or technical debt that arise from the issue have been logged in a PBI that links to this code change.